“Did you eat ALL that already?!”

 If you don’t want to put on weight, yep.
 But, lately, I’ve been thinking of how sugar (and the rest of my diet) are affecting my skin.

 It’s all Dr Stefanie Williams’ fault.
-I got a copy of her book, Future Proof Your Skin!!, which is all about how diet affects your skin.
-Of course, sugar is the worst offender.
+I got a copy of her book, Future Proof Your Skin, which is all about how diet affects your skin.
+Of course, sugar had to be the worst offender.
+Boo hoo!

-Even the tiniest amount makes your insulin level spike and creates inflammation through the body.
+Even the tiniest amount makes your insulin level spike and creates inflammation through your body.
 And guess what causes premature aging?
 Inflammation.

 Like that weren’t bad enough, sugar attaches itself to proteins in the body, creating “advanced glycation end products.”
 Or AGEs, for short (ain’t that ironic?).